also Barnstaple Quay and Pottington

 |Click either diagram thumbnail for a larger image|

-In connection with the opening of Pottington SB in 1890 the lever-frame at Barnstaple Quay SB was extended from 6 to 9 levers, to provide locks on the gates which now existed on the Commercial Road level-crossing and on a second level-crossing to the quay which had been opened at an unknown date a short distance further west.
+In connection with the opening of Pottington SB in 1890 the lever-frame at Barnstaple Quay SB was extended from 6 to 9 levers, to provide locks on the gates which now existed on the Commercial Road level-crossing and on the second level-crossing to the quay which had been opened at an unknown date a short distance further west.
 Barnstaple Quay SB continued to have a bolt on the swing-bridge, but a second bolt worked by Pottington SB was added.
-With the advent of ETT working between Barnstaple Jcn West and Pottington the SB at Barnstaple Quay ceased to be an intermediate block post, but it continued to have a role in the operation of the single-line section because of its control over the swing-bridge.
+When TS&T on the Barnstaple Jcn West - Pottington section was replaced by ETT probably (as described above) in 1895 the SB at Barnstaple Quay ceased to be an intermediate block post, but it continued to have a role in the operation of the single-line section because of its control over the swing-bridge.
 In simple terms, the signalmen at Barnstaple Jcn West and Pottington could not issue a tablet for a Down or Up train to pass through the single-line section until the signalman at Barnstaple Quay had taken the appropriate action to secure the swing-bridge and release their ETT instruments; detailed instructions can be read here.
-[Note: although the instructions refer to 'block instruments' at Barnstaple Town (formerly Quay) these were Sykes plunger instruments, used to provide the necessary interlocking between various levers and the tablet instruments rather than for actual 'block working'.]
+[Note: although the instructions refer to 'block instruments' at Barnstaple Town (formerly Quay) these were Sykes plunger instruments used to provide the necessary interlocking between various levers and the tablet instruments rather than for actual 'block working'.]

 The new brick-built L&SWR Type 4 signal-box was located at the east end of platform next to the level-crossing and contained a 14-lever Stevens-pattern frame; the diagram for the initial 1898 installation can be seen here.
 [Note: the diagram has been drawn the opposite way to the normal convention for ease of comparison with the Pottington 1898 diagram.]
 Lever 3 locked the gates at the adjacent 'Town' level-crossing, whilst lever 2 locked the gates at Commercial Road level-crossing.
 As discussed above, although it is clear from the 1898 film that the former Quay SB remained in use for a short while thereafter, in due course it was replaced by a ground-level L&SWR Type 1 structure to house a crossing-keeper.
 Later diagrams for the Town SB refer to that location as Ground Frame 'A', but it is not clear when that GF was provided or what function it served, as it would appear that lever 2 bolted the gates directly.
 It is known that a 1-lever frame was recovered from GF 'A' after closure of the Ilfracombe line, but it is possible that lever merely locked the smaller pedestrian gates adjacent to the larger road gates.